Alumni and Friends

 Interested Party #26659

 To donate stock held in your possession, you may sign a stock power and have the signature guaranteed.
 Any official bank can provide this service for you.
-Then mail the unsigned certificate(s) and the signed stock power to the College in separate envelopes.
+Then mail the unsigned certificate(s) and the signed stock power to the University in separate envelopes.

 The gift value is calculated on the average of the high and low price of the stock on the day of the transfer multiplied by the number of shares.